TinySkillet/Notes/Crush Bank Demo.md

 might change in the future though.

-For best practice: If engines a
+For best practice: If engines are not being used, pause them.
+It will stop costing you.